What is a Memecoin? Understanding the Extreme Risks

 - Do not trust influencers.
 Many influencers are paid to promote memecoins.
 Some receive their tokens for free and dump them on their followers.

 - Check the contract.
 Use blockchain explorers to check if the token creator holds a large percentage of the supply.
-If one wallet holds 50 percent of all tokens, it is very risky.

 Should Beginners Buy Memecoins?